A mineral exploration company focused on the next Canadian gold discovery

 South Uchi Project

-In November 2024, Auranova entered an Option Agreement with Kenorland Minerals Ltd. for the right to earn up to 70% of the South Uchi Project
+In November 2024, Auranova entered an Option Agreement with Kenorland Minerals Ltd. for the right to earn up to 70% of the South Uchi Project.
+In June 2025, Auranova earned 51% of the Project

 The Project is located in the Red Lake district of Northwestern Ontario, 45 km on trend to Kinross Gold’s Great Bear deposit